benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 The `/bulkoperation` sample imports products, product images, and different numbers of options and variants per product from JSON Lines files.
 It demonstrates two dependent Admin GraphQL bulk mutations: [`productCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productCreate) creates products with options and media, then [`productVariantsBulkCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productVariantsBulkCreate) replaces each initial variant and associates every new variant with existing product media.
 It also demonstrates status polling, result URLs, partial-data URLs, and cancellation.

 Both bundled JSONL files use the native GraphQL variable names and structures accepted by their mutation templates.
-Because Shopify generates product and media GIDs during the first operation, `sample-variants.jsonl` contains visible dummy GIDs.
-This sample replaces only those dummy values from the first operation's Result data before staging the second operation.
+Because Shopify generates the product GID during the first operation, `sample-variants.jsonl` contains a visible dummy `productId`.
+Each variant associates media through its native `mediaSrc` field, using the same URL as the corresponding `media[].originalSource` value in `sample.jsonl`.

 ## Runtime Locations

 - The embedded browser submits a JSONL file and the selected operation type to the authenticated app endpoint.
 - The app server validates each native variables object.
-For the bundled variant sample, it correlates Result data by `__lineNumber` and replaces dummy `productId` and `variants[].mediaId` values with Shopify-generated GIDs.
+For the bundled variant sample, it correlates Result data by `__lineNumber` and replaces only the dummy `productId` with the Shopify-generated GID.
 - The app server uploads the resulting native JSONL to Shopify's staged storage and starts, polls, or cancels the selected bulk operation through Admin GraphQL.
 - Shopify processes the staged JSONL asynchronously.

-The dummy-GID replacement is preprocessing implemented by this sample.
-Shopify's [`productVariantsBulkCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productVariantsBulkCreate) API doesn't assign media by array position and doesn't recognize sample-specific control fields.
+The dummy product-GID replacement is preprocessing implemented by this sample.
+The media association itself uses Shopify's native `mediaSrc` field: the app doesn't look up media GIDs, assign media by array position, or add sample-specific control fields.

 ## Import Sequence